farukbulbul/stock_price_indicator/capstone_project_report.md

 - _Is the visualization thoroughly analyzed and discussed?_
 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 For the visualization I have downloaded last months stock market prices and tried predictor after training with 9 years of data.
 The following figure for 12 stocks are plotted for predicted and actual prices.
+It looks like the predictor is successfull at predicting the price with R2 and RMSE scores.
+We have R2 score over 0.9 for most of the stocks.

 <img src="https://github.com/farukbulbul/stock_price_indicator/blob/master/images/last_moth_reults.png"/>

 ### Reflection